lucasvazq/cushead/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Short description
+about: Suggest an idea for this project
-title: ''
+title: FEATURE:
-labels: ''
+labels: enhancement
-assignees: ''
+assignees: lucasvazq
 ---

+# FEATURE

+**Feature name**:

 **Priority**: <1-5>

 **Description**
-Long description of the feature
+Description of the feature

-**Describe the solution you'd like**
-A clear and concise description of what you want to happen.

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.

-**Additional context**
-Add any other context or screenshots about the feature request here.
+**Files**
+Attach files or provide code with titles separated in block